 Common ownership is probably most easily understood by reference to a village common.
 Villagers have the right to make use of the common, they can graze animals, play sports there etc. because it belongs to them all.
 However, no individual can sell "their bit" because it is indivisible, they each own it all in common with everybody else.
 That is why it is likely to stay there as an asset for the use of all.
 While any member in a common ownership organisation wishes their assets to continue in the use of the business other members cannot take them away.
 Only where all agree that this is no longer appropriate can it be changed.
 The majority of co‑operatives are common ownership.
 A clear commitment to common ownership can be a powerful argument for support from non-commercial investors such as Local Authorities and government departments.
 This is because common ownership co‑operatives are proof against asset stripping both from the outside and inside.

-The co-operative is referred to as a company but is actually an Industrial and Provident Society (IPS) registered with the Financial Conduct Authority (FCA) as a Friendly Society.
+The co-operative is referred to as a company but is actually a Registered Society under the Co-operative and Community Benefit Societies Act 2014.
 It can trade, enter into agreements, sue, be sued and own objects & property.
 It is a legal entity in its own right.
 As a company with limited liability, the directors are only liable for the limit of their share in the company.
 Most housing co-operatives issue a non-refundable share of £1.
 A person must purchase a share to become a member.

 Smaller co-operatives will be managed by General Meeting – a meeting which all members are invited to.
 Each member has an equal vote.
 Larger co-operatives may elect a Committee of Management.
 It is important to consider many issues to decide which form of management will be most appropriate and effective.